JoyOfCodingPDX/GettingStarted/README.md

 ```

 You'll need to install the [latest version of the Java Development
-Kit](https://jdk.java.net/) in order to run the Maven Wrapper and work
+Kit](https://adoptopenjdk.net/) in order to run the Maven Wrapper and work
 with the projects.
+Windows users should download the "msi" (Microsoft Installer)
+binary for an easiest installation and configuration process.
+During the
+installation process, select "set the JAVA_HOME" environment variable in order
+for Maven to work correctly.

 ### How do I create and run my own Java projects?